comexio/php-utils/README.md

 > is your "API guest list". <br> <br>
 > You need to register a configuration file called accreditedApiKeys, with all
 > the api-keys that can request your api. <br> <br>
-> Therefore, if the request does not contain the x-api-key header or a allowed value, the API denies the request
+> Therefore, if the request does not contain the x-infra-key header or a allowed value, the API denies the request
 > with the security exception. <br> <br>
 > It is recommended to use as a global middleware, and if you need to avoid this middleware for some routes, just
 > insert into the public route group.